stefanSchinkel/GPXViewer/Concept.md

 GPXViewer - Concept
 ===================

-The GUI layout is clear.
+The GUI layout is simple:
 QTListView left, stats on the top right, map below.
+The map is a QTWebview using leafletjs.

 Listview is bound to a *CatalogeModel* that holds the lists of dictionaries.
 The dictionaries are taken from GPXParser: